n-rook/osfe-hell-overhaul/README.md

 The new Hell Pass 13 just increases the tier to 3, making a more gradual increase in difficulty.

 ### 14
 This one makes enemies attack more quickly in crowded rooms.
-In the base game, more enemies, structures and minions in a single room cause the enemies to pause for longer between attacks.
-In order to make hallway fights harder and more engaging, this effect is removed.
+In the base game, more enemies, structures and minions in a single room cause the enemies to pause for longer between attacks; [see the wiki for details](https://onestepfromeden.gamepedia.com/Enemies#Stagger).
+In order to make hallway fights harder and more engaging, the impact of these delays is significantly reduced; "real enemies" increase the delay by only 10%, and structures and minions have no impact at all.

 ### 15
 15 increases the number of removes required to remove a pact to 3.
-Removing pacts is very strong, so I'd like to force players to actually take and survive the pacts instead if they want bonuses.
+Removing pacts is very strong, so I'd like to force players to actually take and survive the pacts if they want bonuses.

 I may in the future change this down to 2 removes, or change it to 2 removes and get rid of the free remove at the start of the run.